bbrener1/rusty_axe/README.md

 ## Installation

+Please note, before installing you will need a rust compiler in the environment in which you wish to install.

+A rust compiler can be obtained and silently installed by executing

+`curl https://sh.rustup.rs -sSf | sh -s -- -y`

+If you wish to alter any aspect of the rust compiler defaults, you can execute

+`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

+or simply check the current recommendations at https://www.rust-lang.org/tools/install

+Installation is currently by

+`pip -install rusty_axe_bbrener1.tar.gz`

-Installation is currently by pip -install of the sdist file located in this repo under /dist.
+of the sdist tarball file located in this repo under /dist.

-Alternatively, if you wish to clone this repo, python setup.py should also do the trick.
+Alternatively, if you wish to clone this repo,

+`python setup.py`

+executed while in the repo directory should also do the trick.

 A conda installer is forthcoming, as is a pypi upload.